onflow/flow/flips/20220817-extensibility.md

 In this case, `E`'s declaration conforms to `I` because type of `S` with the extension `E` applied produces a type that conforms to `I`.

 Any additional fields that are declared in an extension must be initialized, just as any fields declared in a composite must be.
 An extension that declares fields must declare an additional (partial) initializer, which is run when the extension is created.
+For this reason, the `init` method in an extension cannot make reference to any fields or methods of the base type, as it will be run before extension is attached to that type.
+It is recommended that users simply initialize any fields as simply as possible here, and save any complex set-up for the extension's `attach` method (explained later in this section).

 The same checks on normal initializers apply to extension initializers; namely that all the fields declared in the extensions must receive a value in the extension's initializer.
 So, the following would be a legal extension:

 ```cadence